 Standard Courses (21 credits) – Business Society & Environment, Components of Effective Leadership, Financial Analysis & Valuation, Global Operations & Supply Chain Management, Innovation & Marketing Strategy, Strategic Cost Management, and Strategic Management & Planning.

 10. Widener University

-Since its founding 1821, Widener University has been preparing students to become active leaders in their chosen professional field.
-Widener offers an AACSB-accredited online MBA in Pennsylvania that allows working professionals to position themselves within their industry through rigorous coursework.
+Since its founding in 1821, Widener University has been preparing students to become active leaders in their chosen professional field.
+Widener offers an AACSB-accredited online MBA in Pennsylvania that allows working professionals to advance their positions within their industry through rigorous coursework.
 Since its inception, the program has continuously developed skilled and competent graduates through hands-on learning and experiential curriculum.

-MBA candidates are required to meet a few basic competencies.
-This includes having a bachelor’s degree, minimum undergraduate GPA of 2.7, and at least 450 GMAT score.
-GMAT may be waived for applicants who have five years of relevant work experience, a master’s degree from an accredited institution, and an undergraduate GPA of 3.3.
-Applications are reviewed on a rolling basis all throughout the year.
+MBA candidates are required to meet a few basic competencies, including having a bachelor’s degree, a minimum undergraduate GPA of 2.7, and at least a 450 GMAT score.
+GMAT scores may be waived for applicants who have five years of relevant work experience, a master’s degree from an accredited institution, and an undergraduate GPA of 3.3.
+Applications are reviewed on a rolling basis throughout the year.

 Standard Courses (24 credits) – Accounting & Managerial Decision Making, Informational Systems & Data Analytics, Leading Organizations & People, Managerial Economics in an Innovative Environment, Managing Business Processes, Managing for Results, Marketing, and Strategic Financial Management.

 Business Process Innovation Concentration (9 credits) – Example Courses: Business Process Analysis & Process Automation, Business Process Management: Modeling to Monitoring, Knowledge Management & Social BPM.

 Health Care Management (9 credits) – Example Courses: Community Health Management, Health Care Policy, Developing Management Skills.